Marius the magekiller

 Tessa Forsythia (High), the Inquisition (Low).

-CIA toward killing evil mages, SID of the Magisterium, SIA toward Calpernia, Socially Inept, Misc.: Marius is illiterate, Misc.: Marius is unable to understand sex- or romance-related innuendo.
+CIA toward killing evil mages, SID of the Magisterium, SIA toward Calpernia, Socially Inept (Minor, Persuasion only), Misc.: Marius is illiterate, Misc.: Marius is unable to understand sex- or romance-related innuendo.

 - REINFORCED CLOTHING [BODY 01, Damage Capacity: 01].